-Disclosure of the requested records is certain to contribute to public understanding of the SEC's efforts under consideration to require disclosures related to climate change, as part of the Biden Administration's government-wide efforts.
-The requested records would allow the public to have a better understanding of the considerations and development of potential regulations.
+Disclosure of the requested records is certain to contribute to public understanding of what was considered by staff involved in the Department's actions related to the cancellations of approvals for the Twin Metals mine.
 Once the information is made available, FGI will evaluate the information and present it to its followers and the general public.

 FGI is not requesting these records merely for their intrinsic informational value.
-The public is always well served when it knows how the government conducts its activities, and the requested records would provide insight into considerations by federal officials.
-Hence, there can be no dispute that disclosure of the requested records to the public will significantly increase the public's understanding about the agency's actions and whether they are being conducted in an objective and legal way.
+The public is always well served when it knows how the government conducts its activities, and the requested records would provide insight in how important decisions were made by federal officials.
+Hence, there can be no dispute that disclosure of the requested records to the public will significantly increasing the public's understanding about the Department's actions and decisions and whether those actions were conducted in an objective and legal way.